uservar/RocketSimExampleVisualizer/README.md

 python run_standalone.py
 ```

-If you intend to use this in a pre-existing project, you can do something like this:
+Although untested, if you intend to use this in a pre-existing project you can try something like this:

 ```python
 from rocketsimvisualizer import Visualizer